airvzxf/sniparinject/README.md

-# SniPar Inject
+# SniParInject

-SniPar Inject is the abbreviation of these three word: Sniffer, Parser and Inject.
+It is the abbreviation of these three word: Sniffer, Parser and Inject.
 Intercept and read the network packets to find information about the game, but it could be useful for any network sniffer purpose.
 The injection is coming soon.

 This project is work in progress.
 Reefer to the [To-Do's][todo] list to check what is done and what is coming.

-## PyPi
+## Run it

+### Locally

-For more information go tho the [package's page in PyPi][pypi].
+For more information go to the [package's page in PyPi][pypi].

 Install the package.